 The methods described in this section should be applied for estimating NTGRs for midstream programs in which the incentives are paid directly to distributors who have the option of sharing some or all of these incentives with the end-use customers in the form of price reductions.
-As discussed in further detail later in this section, programs of this type influence behavior of both distributors as well as end-users (to various degrees).
-As a result, in midstream programs where it is believed that end-use customers are aware of the utility intervention, it is desirable for evaluators to conduct research that produces both end-user- and distributor-based estimates of free ridership for these programs, and to combine these estimates using guidance provided in Section 5.1: Combining Participant and Trade Ally Free Ridership Scores to estimate a NTGR that is inclusive of both perspectives.
+As discussed in further detail later in this section, programs of this type influence behavior of distributors, end-users, and intermediaries such as contractors, installers, or design professionals(to various degrees).

+As a result, in midstream programs where it is believed that multiple parties are aware of the utility intervention, it is desirable for evaluators to conduct research that produces multiple estimates of free ridership from different perspectives, and to combine these estimates using guidance provided in Section 5.1: Combining Participant and Trade Ally Free Ridership Scores to estimate a NTGR that is inclusive of multiple perspectives. $^{108}$

-$^{102}$ Note that the method for assessing trade ally spillover is included in Section 5.2.
+&lt;sup>106 Note that the method for assessing trade ally spillover is included in Section 5.2.